$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 1. Lump-sum deposit into settlement fund accounts

-The single most flagged issue in Nigerian Express Entry applications is the sudden appearance of large funds in a bank account that normally carries a much lower balance.
-IRCC requires your settlement funds to reflect a six-month average balance at or above the required threshold.
+One important risk is the sudden appearance of large funds in a bank account that normally carries a much lower balance.
+IRCC requires the available settlement funds to meet the applicable threshold and expects the bank documentation to show account history, including the prior six months.

-If your account shows ₦2,000,000 for most of its history and then jumps to ₦30,000,000 three weeks before you apply, IRCC will treat this as evidence that the funds were borrowed or "parked" for the application — and that they do not actually belong to you.
-This triggers either an additional documentation request or an outright refusal on the grounds that you have not demonstrated genuine access to settlement funds.
+If your account shows ₦2,000,000 for most of its history and then jumps to ₦30,000,000 three weeks before you apply, IRCC may require an explanation and evidence of the source and availability of the funds.
+A sudden deposit is not automatically a refusal, but unexplained or borrowed funds can mean you have not demonstrated genuine access to settlement funds.

 The solution is a long savings build-up or a properly documented gift transfer.
 If a parent or sibling is providing funds, you need a notarized Gift Deed stating that the money is a gift and not a loan, accompanied by a bank-to-bank transfer record showing the source of the donor's funds.
 IRCC wants to see the paper trail, not just the declaration.